Finding in the Temple: Gospel account

-Catholic Commentary
+Commentary

-Friedrich Justus Knecht comments on the loss of Jesus by his parents:
+Catholic theologian Friedrich Justus Knecht comments on the loss of Jesus by his parents:

 Mary lost Jesus through no fault of her own; but with what sorrow she sought Him, with what joy she found Him!
 We lose Jesus through our own fault when we separate ourselves from Him by mortal sin.
 This is the greatest of all misfortunes, for he who has lost Jesus, has lost all, and can never be happy without Him.
 He to whom this misfortune has happened must seek Jesus with sorrow and tears of penance, and he will find Him again in the Temple (His Church), if he will reconcile himself to God by a good and contrite confession.

-Cornelius a Lapide gives three reasons why Jesus is found asking the teachers questions:
+Jesuit commentator Cornelius a Lapide gives three reasons Jesus is found asking the teachers questions:

 (1.)
-Because it was fitting that the child should ask questions of these learned men, and not teach them.
-(2.)
-To teach the young modesty, and the desire to hear, to question, and to learn, “Lest,” says Bede, “if they will not be disciples of the truth, they become masters of error.”
-(3.)
+Because it was fitting that the child should ask questions of these learned men, and not teach them.(2.)
+To teach the young modesty, and the desire to hear, to question, and to learn, "Lest", says Bede, "if they will not be disciples of the truth, they become masters of error."(3.)
 That, asking them questions, He might be questioned in turn by them, and might teach them by His replies.

+Scottish Free Church priest William Robertson Nicoll measures the three days (verse 46) from the time when Mary and Joseph had last seen Jesus, not from their re-arrival in Jerusalem, as "the place where they had lodged and the temple would be among the first places visited in the search".
+Nicoll also notes that some writers suggest the place was a synagogue adjacent to the temple.
+Senior Church of England cleric F. W. Farrar also observes that "one of the numerous chambers which ran round the Court, and abutted on the actual building" might have been the location.

+The Sunday School Teacher of 1881 suggests that a valuable lesson may be learned in reflecting on "how, at the bidding of His parents, [Jesus] immediately accompanied them home, setting in His obedience a lovely example to all children".

+Pope John Paul II refers to the story as "joy mixed with drama".
+Jesus "appears in his divine wisdom as he listens and raises questions, already in effect one who "teaches".
+The revelation of his mystery as the Son wholly dedicated to his Father's affairs proclaims the radical nature of the Gospel, in which even the closest of human relationships are challenged by the absolute demands of the Kingdom".